BasseyIsrael/SQL-Execution-Scripts/README.md

 ---

+# Administrator Codes

 ## **Add a New Database Operator.** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+This script can be used to add a new operator to your SQL Database.
+BE careful with this script as operator privilages can likely permanently or temporarily alter the Database structure and content.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.